MicrosoftDocs/learn/learn-pr/azure-devops/deploy-python/includes/4-deploy-python.md

 ### Publishing the build

-After the build completes, the `ArchiveFiles@2` task is used to zip the output.
-The resulting zip is then published to artifact storage using the alias *drop* for future usage and review.
+After the build completes, the `ArchiveFiles@2` task zips the output.
+The resulting zip is then uploaded to artifact storage using the alias *drop* for future usage and review.

 [!code-yml[](code/4-6-azure-pipelines.yml)]